 Homer: Hey!
 Are you like one of those English guards who can't laugh or smile or anything? [makes noises and faces at him and gets punched in the face] Ow!Marine: No, sir!
 U.S. Marine Corps, sir!

-- "Goo Goo Gai Pan" sees Homer mistake Shaolin Monks, and a monk responds by ripping his heart out, showing it to him, then putting it back in.
+- "Goo Goo Gai Pan" sees Homer mistake Shaolin Monks for this, and pulls some faces at them.
+The monks respond by subjecting Homer to a protracted beatdown that culminates with one of them ripping his heart out, showing it to him, then putting it back in.

 - Flushed Away features an American couple teasing a guard in the sewer rat version of London.